 Wedding table names: Con

 As well as taking up more creative headspace, table names can also cause some confusion when guests are looking to locate their seat.
-Any friends and family expecting tables to be labelled numerically may require extra guidance!
+Any friends and family expecting tables to be labeled numerically may require extra guidance!

-Our favourite wedding table number designs
+Our favorite wedding table number designs

 While the numbers themselves might be simple, the design you opt for needn’t be.
 For outdoor weddings or those with a nature-inspired theme, we’re big fans of foliage and floral prints, whether that be an impactful flower garland, or delicate leaves.
-If it’s a modern or minimal affair, you can’t go wrong with a block-colour or thin linear border.
+If it’s a modern or minimal affair, you can’t go wrong with a block-color or thin linear border.
 After something completely unique?
 Bright peacock feathers or a striking scallop print could be just the right fit.